arbor-sim/arbor/doc/co_cable_cell.rst

 can be used as a guide for how to calculate reversal potentials.

-While the reversal potential mechanism must be the same for a whole cell, the initial concentrations and reversal potential can be localised for regions using the *paint* interface:
+While the reversal potential mechanism must be the same for a whole cell, the initial concentrations and reversal potential can be localized for regions using the *paint* interface:

 .. code-block:: Python